Learn how to make an edible cell model, using cake and candies, that looks as incredible as it tastes.

-Last week, we did a hands-on science project that I’ve been looking forward to for weeks – we made an edible cell model.
-Our science text had instructions for a Plaster of Paris model, but I’m somewhat opposed to projects I have to store – and very much in favor of those we can eat!
+Now, there are plenty of awesome ways to make a cell model.
+Our particular science book included instructions for a Plaster of Paris model and I’d done a Styrofoam one years earlier with my oldest.
+But, I’ll let you in on a little secret – I’m somewhat opposed to projects I have to store and very much in favor of those we can eat!

 Ingredients for an Edible Cell Model

-- Cake mix (and ingredients to make it)
+- Cake mix (and the ingredients to make it.)

 - Vanilla icing

 - Food coloring

 - Bake the cake mix according to package directions.
 We used round cake pans since we were doing an animal cell model.
 We also used a little of the batter to make one cupcake to represent the nucleus.
 Allow the cakes to cool completely, then, assemble as normal with some of the icing between the two layers.